mxaddict/mmaker/README.md

 Sometimes the `BOT` gets confused and stops updating the orders

 Just manually `Cancel All` open orders, this will fix this issue

+NOTE: I made changes to fix this, so should no longer happen